rmdm/redux-combiner/README.md

 redux-combiner comes with two kinds of nodes: `node` and `demux`. `node` is just a normal node: it describes its subtree and registers reducers on the node. `demux` _(demultiplexer)_ is a bit special one: it also expects that described node is a collection of nodes with a specific structure, and each such node can be uniquely addressed within the collection.
 So, from the example, we can see that `todos` array is described by `demux` node, and each item can have its property `completed` to be toggled on `TOGGLE_TODO` action.
 Which item to pick is determined by the action `id` property.

-From the example you can also see that there is no need for switch-case reducers and that propagation of state changes is handled for you, though you still need to return new values from your reducers when actual changes happen (as in `ADD_TODO` reducer in the example).
+From the example we can also see that there is no need for switch-case reducers and that propagation of state changes is handled for you, though you still need to return new values from your reducers when actual changes happen (as in `ADD_TODO` reducer in the example).

 To be efficent, redux-combiner uses information on expected actions of each reducers subtree and calls only related subtrees.
 So, in the example, only `visibilityFilter` subtree will be called on `SET_VISIBILITY_FILTER` action.